patrickkunka/mixitup-pagination/docs/mixitup.Config.md

 <h2 id="callbacks">callbacks</h2>

-A group of properties defining the initial state of the mixer on load (instantiation).
+A group of optional callback functions to be invoked at various points within the lifecycle of a mixer operation.

 ### onPaginateStart